-- 1 box of chocolate fudge cake mix
+- 1 box chocolate fudge cake mix

 - butter for greasing pan

-- 1 12 cup non-stick bunt pan
+- 1 12-cups non-stick bundt pan

 - Preheat oven to 350 degrees.

-- Grease bunt pan with butter, set aside.
+- Grease bundt pan with butter set aside.
 Heat sugar in a small saucepan over medium-high heat.
 Let sugar sit for about 2 minutes until sugar begins to melt.
 Be sure to keep an eye on the sugar.
 Once the sugar begins to melt, begin to swirl the pan to help melt the sugar.
 Continue to swirl until sugar melts smooth, if needed stir gently with a wooden spoon.
 Be careful not to over brown the sugar.

 - Add cream cheese and 2 tablespoons of evaporated milk to the bowl of a stand mixer.
 With a whisk attachment, whisk the cream cheese and milk until smooth.